Skip to content

 Database Connections

-• Postgres account 2 (7qvANxg1uH6hles5): Access to user records, message storage, error logging, and chat history
+• Postgres account 2 (7qvANxg1uH6hles5): Main database connection for user records, message queuing, error logging, and chat logging

 HTTP Authentication

-• Weekly Report Handler (UmXTl93UZT4C9o9q): Specialized handler for weekly report conversations
+• Weekly Report Handler Workflow: Processes weekly report conversations

 Environment Variables